 Whether you were born with the know-how to giddup racing through your veins or you just moved to the beautiful wild open country, there are countless different ways to incorporate the culture into your home decor.
-With decorating trends like rustic and farmhouse themed rooms, there really has never been a better time to give your room a little taste of the south.
-In this blog, we’ll show you how to get the perfect country themed bedroom and give you lots of ideas for creating your own.
+With decorating trends like rustic and farmhouse style rooms, there really has never been a better time to give your room a little taste of the south.
+In this blog, we’ll show you how to get the perfect country style bedroom and give you lots of ideas for creating your own.
 Y’all ready to get this show on the road?

 Decorating With Country themed Decor

 One of the key indicators that your style has a twang of the country is the presence of animals – usually, their heads hung on a wall (bonus points if you have camouflage present.)
-However, if you consider yourself to be a bit too sophisticated for hunting and gathering, we have a few other tricks for incorporating animals into your country bedroom.
+However, if you consider yourself to be a bit too sophisticated for hunting and gathering, we have a few other tricks for incorporating animals into your country style bedroom.

 This young hunting lover’s bedroom sports a camouflage bedspread and a slew of deer horns all over the walls.
 Between the little wood wall decor and the antlers at every turn, there’s no doubt that this brave little one is country to the core.